johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 ## Use Cases

-* __Studying climate change discourse on Twitter over time:__ By extracting and comparing keywords, this method can reveal emerging terms (e.g., *carbon neutrality*), diminishing terms (e.g., *global warming*), and stable terms (e.g., *climate crisis*), offering insights into evolving public conversations and priorities.
+* __Studying climate change discourse on Twitter over time:__ By extracting keywords over time (a "document" contains all tweets of a year), this method can reveal emerging terms (e.g., *carbon neutrality*), diminishing terms (e.g., *global warming*), and stable terms (e.g., *climate crisis*), offering insights into evolving public conversations and priorities.
-* __Analyzing political speeches to identify shifts in rhetoric:__ Social scientists can track how key terms (e.g., *freedom*, *equality*, *security*) gain or lose prominence across different administrations or during election campaigns, providing a lens into changing political priorities and strategies.
+* __Analyzing political speeches to identify shifts in rhetoric:__ By extracting keywords for specific key moments in time (a "document" contains all texts for different key moments, e.g., before different elections), this method can reveal prominent themes across different administrations or during election campaigns, providing a lens into changing political priorities and strategies.
-* __Examining public sentiment in online forums:__ By comparing keyword importance across threads, researchers can uncover dominant themes, recurring concerns, or evolving opinions on topics like healthcare, education, or economic policies.
+* __Examining topical discourse in online forums:__ By extracting keywords across forums or threads (a "document" contains all texts of a forum or thread), this method can reveal specific themes in different discussions, e.g. contrasting discourse on topics like healthcare, education, or economic policies (taking a forum for each of those).
-* __Studying cultural narratives in literature or media:__ Social scientists can analyze how specific terms (e.g., *identity*, *tradition*, *modernity*) are emphasized in different texts, revealing underlying societal values, conflicts, or trends over time.
+* __Studying cultural narratives in literature or media:__ By examining the output scores of specific terms (e.g., *identity*, *tradition*, *modernity*), this method can reveal how these are emphasized in different texts, indicating for example different underlying societal values, conflicts, or trends.

 ## Input Data

-The method handles digital behavioral data, including social media posts, comments, search queries, clickstream text (e.g., website titles), forum threads, and open-text survey responses.
+The method handles all texts, including social media posts, comments, search queries, clickstream text (e.g., website titles), forum threads, and open-text survey responses.

-The corpus data used in the script is stored in JSON format at [data/default_corpus.json](https://github.com/Stephan-Linzbach/Comparing-Keyword-Importance-Across-Texts/blob/main/data/default_corpus.json) and looks something like this:
+The method takes as input data in JSON format (one object, mapping a document name to the document content).
+See [data/default_corpus.json](/data/default_corpus.json) for an example.
+The first three documents:

 ```JSON
 {